cloudnative-pg/cloudnative-pg/docs/src/troubleshooting.md

 ## Storage information

-Sometimes it might be useful to gather more information about the underlying storage class used in the cluster.
-You can execute the following operation on any of the pods that are part of the PostgreSQL cluster:
+Sometimes is useful to double-check the StorageClass used by the cluster to have some more context during investigations or troubleshooting, like this:

 ```shell
 STORAGECLASS=$(kubectl get pvc <POD> -o jsonpath='{.spec.storageClassName}')
 kubectl get storageclasses $STORAGECLASS -o yaml
 ```

+We are taking the StorageClass from one of the cluster pod here since often clusters are created using the default StorageClass.

 ## Node information